KevinLawson/excel-cdk/README.md

 LICSS needs your Excel security settings to be set correctly to allow it to work properly.
 If you get a runtime error when trying to use it which appears to be security related then take a look at [GettingStarted](https://github.com/KevinLawson/excel-cdk/blob/master/wiki/GettingStarted.wiki)

 ## Contact
-You are welcome to contact the developer with issues, suggestions and comments: kevin.lawson@syngenta.com.
-Better still, join and post to the new Google Group for the project: [https://groups.google.com/forum/?fromgroups#!forum/licss-users].
+You are welcome to contact the developer with issues, suggestions and comments: klawson.jh@gmail.com.
+Better still, join and post to the Google Group for the project: [https://groups.google.com/forum/?fromgroups#!forum/licss-users].

-New code created by Syngenta Ltd and licensed under GPL v2
+New code licensed under GPL v2